-The LM36923 has two programmable switching frequencies: 500 kHz and 1 MHz.
+The LM36923H has two programmable switching frequencies: 500 kHz and 1 MHz.
 These are set via the Boost Control 1 register 0x13 bit [5].
 Once the switching frequency is set, this nominal value can be shifted down by 12% via the boost switching frequency shift bit (register 0x13 bit[6]).
-Operation at 500 kHz is better suited for configurations which use a 22- $\mu$ H inductor.
-Operation at 1 MHz is primarily beneficial when using a 10- $\mu$ H inductor and where efficiency at maximum load current is more important.
-For maximum efficiency across the entire load current range the device incorporates an automatic frequency shift mode (see Auto Switching Frequency).
+Operation at 500 kHz is better suited for configurations which use a 10-μH inductor or use the auto-frequency mode and switch over to 500 kHz at lighter loads.
+Operation at 1 MHz is primarily beneficial at higher output currents, where the average inductor current is much larger than the inductor current ripple.
+For maximum efficiency across the entire load current range the device incorporates an automatic frequency shift mode (see Auto-Switching Frequency).